How to Throw a Virtual Baby Shower and Still Make It Special

 That Pinterest page of baby shower décor inspo doesn’t have to go to waste.
 Plan to have balloons and flowers delivered to the mama-to-be on the day of the shower to make her space look just as magnificent as any event space.
 Many local florists and party stores are accepting orders and payment over the phone, but there are also online services such as Farmgirl Flowers, UrbanStems, and The Bouqs Company that can make this all happen from the safety of your home computer.

 Looking for a way to up the ante on virtual baby shower games?
-Since you won’t be able to physically hand out small favors at the end of the shower, reward game winners with a small e-gift card, which you can buy and send all online.
+Since you won’t be able to physically hand out small favors at the end of the shower, reward game winners with a small baby shower prize like an e-gift card, which you can buy and send all online.
 Amazon and Target are always good possibilities (and bonus: guests can use them for online instead of in-person orders).

 To keep the virtual baby shower festive, come up with a themed mocktail (or cocktail!) recipe for guests to make at home and sip on during the shower.
 (Tip: Try to use common ingredients most people already have in the house.)
 At some point during the event, have everyone raise their glass and toast the mom-to-be.